India

 India is one of the key target markets for the tourism sector in Azerbaijan.
-The number of guests, overnight stays, and expenditures is growing, and India is among the top three countries visiting Azerbaijan.
+The number of guests, overnight stays, and expenditures is growing, and India is among the top four countries visiting Azerbaijan.

 Azerbaijan is an exciting and attractive destination for tourists from India.
 Indians appreciate Azerbaijan’s open society, hospitality, European-style cities, regular festivals, and sports events.
 It is a land of specific interest for Zoroastrians and accessible Indian cuisine.

-- April-May – families with kids
+April-May – families with kids

-- April-May and October–November individual travellers
+April-May and October–November individual travellers

-- October-November – young couples
+October-November – young couples

-- November- February – wedding couples
+November- February – wedding couples

-- January-March – honeymooners
+January-March – honeymooners

 Indians prefer to travel abroad during festivals and long weekends; however, international travel bookings are booming even for short weekend trips.
 Around 30-40% of Indians are vegetarians, and the majority communicate in English.
 The real driver of growth for the global travel industry is its surging middle class.